 To be successful in securing a small grant groups applying must score a minimum of 50% in their application assessment and all proposed awards are subject to the receipt of all relevant supporting documentation or the offer of funding will be withdrawn.

-During the month of December, four applications totalling £1,750 were received and were assessed by Officers as outlined below.
+During the month of January, one application was received and assessed by Officers as outlined below.